bump-sh/docs/src/_help/customization-options/logo-meta-images.md

 ## Hub customization

-All of these customization settings can be applied to all the documentations within a hub.
+All of these customization settings can be applied to all the documentation within a hub.

 These options are available directly in the "Customize UI" tab in the hub settings.